NathanEpstein/stochastic/README.md

 ### GBM

-Returns an array correspondiing to the path of [geometric Brownian motion](http://en.wikipedia.org/wiki/Geometric_Brownian_motion) from time 0 to T with drift parameter mu and volatility parameter sigma (the process is initialized to be S0).
+Returns an array corresponding to the path of [geometric Brownian motion](http://en.wikipedia.org/wiki/Geometric_Brownian_motion) from time 0 to T with drift parameter mu and volatility parameter sigma (the process is initialized to be S0).
 The i-th entry in the array corresponds to the geometric Brownian process at time i \* (T/steps).

 ![GBM](out/GBM.png)